Which place is cheaper, Valletta or Cadiz?

 Here are a few nightlife and alcohol tours and activities from local tour providers in Valletta:

-Cadiz is bigger, and its population is about 19.4 times larger than the population of Valletta.
-When comparing the population of Cadiz vs. Valletta, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Cadiz has a larger population, and is about 20 times larger than the population of Valletta.
+When comparing the sizes of Cadiz and Valletta, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Cadiz has a temperate climate with four distinct seasons, but Valletta experiences a warm climate with fairly sunny weather most of the year.